How to Get a Library Card

 - Borrow books, DVDs, audiobooks and music cds from all Placer County Library locations.

-- Download/browse/stream: eBooks, eAudiobooks, eMagazines, and music
+- Download/browse/stream: eBooks, eAudiobooks, eMagazines, video and music

 - Place holds on materials of your choosing & have items delivered to your nearest library location.